oceanprotocol-archive/predict-eth/examples/ready-submit-eth-ocean-data-linear-model.md

 In this example we plan to predict the daily Binance ETH price.

-In essence, what we are being ask to do is present a model.
+In essence, what we are being asked to do is present a model.

 In Data Science a model is just an equation that renders a value when some variables are submitted.